Helston's much-loved Beating of the Boundaries tradition is facing a potential change, with the Town Council proposing a safer method.

 Traditionally, participants were lifted, laid horizontally, and had their heads gently struck against the stone three times.

-As well as this, participants will no longer be lifted at the Beating of the Boundaries event with immediate effect.
+As well as this, it was recommended participants will no longer be lifted at the Beating of the Boundaries event with immediate effect.

 The popular tradition is centuries old The popular tradition is centuries old (Image: Stock) However, in a post shared on a Facebook group, Helston Town Council has reassured members of the public that despite council workers no longer being able to lift children, children and adults are still able to be lifted by family members and friends,